giftydevbi/gifty-mvp/README.md

-# This app is built using React and Firebase
+## This app is built using React and Firebase

 A logged in user can store gift card details including pictures of the front and back.

 Firebase is a Backend-As-A-Service, that provides authentication, a no-sql database and an image store.
-Rudimentary styling is using react-bootstrap.
 This App skeleton code implements the business logic, managing authentication, storing and retrieving images and card meta-data.

-Rudimentary styling.
+Rudimentary styling using react-bootstrap.

 Hosted at: https://gifty-live.web.app